sheinsight/reactive/docs/what-is-reactive.md

 By default, component that has used whole snapshot will trigger a re-render when any part of the state changes.
 You can use `selector` to specify the state you want to listen to, which will only re-render when the specified state changes.

-::: details Click to see optional render optimization example
+::: details Click to see example

 ```tsx
 import { create } from '@shined/reactive'